 The best time to stay in a vacation rental in Florida Panhandle

 The Florida Panhandle is a prime summer vacation spot.
 The hot and humid weather becomes more tolerable the closer you are to the water.
 But with more than 320 days of sunshine each year, the weather stays warm well into the fall, bringing in late-season sunseekers to join the fun.
 Just be sure to stay current on weather alerts in late summer when the hurricane season peaks, as the Panhandle is highly susceptible to the Gulf Coast’s biggest storms.
 Winter welcomes much colder temperatures on the Panhandle than the further reaches of the state, so it tends to be a quieter season.
 But by spring, the warmth returns and many Panhandle beaches, like Panama City, are up and running with a full lineup of Spring Break festivities.

-What are the top things to do in Florida Panhandle?
+Top things to do in Florida Panhandle

 St. George Island